Your Payment & Benefits

 In Massachusetts, the following are a protected class: race, color, religious creed, national origin, sex, pregnancy, sexual orientation, ancestry, age [over 40], veteran status, genetic information, handicap, admission to a mental facility, and military membership.

-You may discuss equal employment opportunity related questions with the CEO or any other member of management.
+You may discuss equal employment opportunity related questions with the CEO or COO.

 AMERICANS WITH DISABILITIES ACT